Structure analysis¶

 Sometimes, it is handy to get each atom pair twice (as A-B and B-A).

-property true.
+In such cases, set the twice property to true.
 By default, it is false:

 >>> cs.twice